Advertisement

-11 Modern Dating Terms Everyone Struggles to Understand
+11 Modern Dating Terms Everyone Should Understand

 Ghosting

-Imagine you’re having a great time with someone, texting every day, making plans, and then—bam—they disappear.
 No explanation, no goodbye.
 That’s ghosting.
 It’s basically ending a relationship by cutting off all communication out of the blue.
 People usually do this because they want to avoid the awkwardness of a breakup conversation.
-It’s a way to dodge responsibility, you know, like a coward.
-It leaves the ghosted person feeling confused and sometimes even hurt.
+It’s a way to dodge responsibility and leaves the ghosted person feeling confused and sometimes hurt.
 It’s a jarring experience, but ultimately, they’re doing you a favor by taking themselves out of your life.

 Benching